selevit/phpbb2telegram/README.md

-# PhpBB 3 topic monitor via telegram
+# PhpBB 3 topic updates monitor via telegram

-Sends new messages from a phpbb topic to a telegram channel.
+Sends new posts from a phpbb topic to a telegram channel.
 Tested on phpbb3.

 ```